YasserOs/AzureStack-AKS-Engine/README.md

 # AzureStack-AKS-Engine
+AKS Engine is a command-line tool that automates the deployment of Kubernetes clusters on Azure Stack.
+With AKS Engine, you can customize the Kubernetes cluster deployment, including specifying the number of nodes, configuring network settings, and choosing the version of Kubernetes to deploy.
+This tool simplifies the process of deploying Kubernetes on Azure Stack and enables you to manage your Kubernetes clusters using familiar Azure tools and services.
 **NOTE :This documentation is based on the AZ-Stack Version 2206**

 In order to create a kubernetes cluster in Azure stack there are prerequisites that are divided between two entities :